ArtOfCode-/SCOT/README.md

  - Install the required gems: `bundle install`
  - Copy sample config to real config (and fill in any missing values): `cp config/settings.sample.yml config/settings.yml`
  - Same for database config: copy and fill in your real username and password: `cp config/database.sample.yml config/database.yml`
+ - Run MySQL (if it is not already running) with `mysqld`.
+Open a new console tab or window for the following commands.
  - Set up the database: run `rails db:create`, `rails db:schema:load`, and `rails db:migrate`.
  - Run the server with `rails s`

 ## License
     SCOT - disaster response/relief management for volunteer teams Copyright (c) 2017 Owen Jenkins and contributors